StEugen/cybersamurai/Apps-to-make/bot-weather/README.md

 <h1>Weather bot</h1>
-Weather bot that can parse wearther and give it to you. <br>
+Weather bot that can tell you weather right now <br>